ncatlab/nlab-content/pages/6/4/8/0/846/content.md

 We first define the **join of simplicial sets** as the restriction to simplicial sets of the extension of the [[ordinal sum]] operation on the augmented [[simplex category]] $\Delta_a$ to augmented simplicial sets.

 Then we give the more explicit definition in terms of concrete formulas.
-We first refer to the description of the [[ordinal sum]], and then how it induces structure on the category of augmented simplicial sets.
+We first refer to the description of the [[ordinal sum]], and then how it induces structure on the category of [[augmented simplicial sets]].

 ### By Day convolution {#DayConvolution}